-The commitment to ensuring that equality and human rights are at the heart of procurement was welcomed, but more information was sought on the process and it was suggested that Trusts engage with unions on the proposed 'checklist'.
-It was suggested that the Trusts should include a specific target in the Equality Action Plan to comply with the Equality Commission's guidance on 'Equality of Opportunity and Sustainable Development in Public Sector Procurement.'
+The commitment to ensuring that equality and human rights are at the heart of procurement was welcomed but more information was sought on the process and it was suggested that Trusts engage with unions on the proposed 'checklist'.
+It was suggested that the Trusts should include a specific target in the equality action plan to comply with the ECNI guidance on 'Equality of Opportunity and Sustainable Development in Public Sector Procurement.'